 The trips used to calculate this benefit are found by using the base number of induced trips (all age ranges) for the Reconnecting Knoxville projects and applying various factors to account for trips induced within a certain age distribution.
-This BCA used guidance found in 2020 USDOT BCA Guidance Table A-12 to perform these calculations.
+This BCA used guidance found in 2023 USDOT BCA Guidance Table A-13 to perform these calculations.

-The Mobility benefit for the pedestrian and bike users in reducing mortality corresponds to a Net Present Value of the of \$82,776,373 (2020\$) for walkers and \$584,395 (2020\$) for bikes over the 20-year evaluation of the projects.
+The health benefit for the pedestrian and bike users in reducing mortality corresponds to a Net Present Value of \$33,395,938 (2021\$) the 20-year evaluation of the projects.